 “Stay for 5, Pay for 4” Award Night Redemption

 Marriot’s Stay 5 nights but pay for 4 nights award redemption is great.
 It basically gives you one free night added on to your trip!
 All of a sudden that $2,225 is down to 140,000 Marriott Rewards Points.
 I know that as I am writing this the credit cards I opened in order to earn these points will no longer be available.
 This is due to the Marriott/SPG/Ritz-Carlton Merger and everything being rebranded to “Marriott Bonvoy”.
 Taking a trip down memory lane to when you could transfer SPG points to Marriott at a 1-3 ratio.
 I was able to open both SPG Business and Personal Cards in order to earn 35,000 SPG points each or 70,000 SPG Total.
 Transferring those to Marriott gave me 210,000 Marriott points which I had been sitting on for the perfect opportunity.
-Just an FYI that there’s also Marriott Personal and Business Credit Cards that are currently available if you’re interested in trying to recreate this Travel Hack for yourself.
+Just an FYI that there’s also Marriott Personal and Business Credit Cards that are currently available if you’re interested in trying to recreate this Basic Travel Trip for yourself.
 They offer around 75,000 Marriott points each; which were used for our trip to Egypt last July and towards my hotel for the Chicago Marathon next October.

 Clicking submit and paying only $17.50 in taxes was comparable to the 4th of July in my living room.
 Let that image soak in for a minute!
 Lol